Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting

 It follows $i = j = m = n$ and $\V x = \hat{\V x}$ by \eqref{eq: frs max} and \eqref{eq: max fik fn} and the uniqueness of the maximizer in the above computation.
 Let $\tilde D$ be such that $Q = D\tilde Q\tilde D$ has positive diagonal and last column, where now $\V x = Q\V e_n$.
 So

 so that

-i.e., $Q$ has unipotent lower triangular GENP factor of the form exactly $L_n$.
+i.e., $Q$ has unit lower triangular GENP factor of the form exactly $L_n$.
 By \Cref{l:qr lu}, then $Q$ is PP and must also be the orthogonal QR factor for $L_n$, so that $Q = Q_n$ from \Cref{prop:Q}.
-It follows $\tilde Q \in \mathcal Q_n$. \end{proof}
+It follows $\tilde Q \in \mathcal Q_n$.